Building Your Child's Care Team

 This page provides educational information on building a care team for a child with Holoprosencephaly.
 It is not medical advice; always consult your child's healthcare providers for specific treatment decisions.

-Get notified when new research about Holoprosencephaly is published.
+Get notified when new evidence is published on Holoprosencephaly.